isomerpages/ogp-designers/index.md

       alt: Image alt text
       url: www.google.com
       subtitle: Events
-      description: "Take a look at some of the images from this year's NDP celebration!
-We treated the kids to "
+      description: Take a look at some of the images from this year's NDP celebration!
+        We treated the kids to
-      image: /images/ogp-designers-staging-netlify-app_ (22).png
+      image: /images/img_20230808_155135.jpg
 ---